Positional Encoder Graph Quantile Neural Networks for Geographic Data: Introduction

 \section{Introduction}

-Large spatial datasets are collected in a wide range of applications in economics \citep{anselin2022}, meteorology \citep{bi2023}, urban transportation \citep{lv2014, derrow2021, kashyap2022}, social networks \citep{xu2020}, e-commerce \citep{sreenivasa2019} and other fields.
+Large spatial datasets are naturally generated in a wide range of applications in economics \citep{anselin2022}, meteorology \citep{bi2023}, urban transportation \citep{lv2014, derrow2021, kashyap2022}, social networks \citep{xu2020}, e-commerce \citep{sreenivasa2019} and other fields.
 Gaussian Processes (GPs) \citep{rasmussen+w06, cressie+w11} are a fundamental tool for modelling spatial data on continuous domains.
 They are flexible and interpretable models for unknown functions, both in spatial and more general regression settings.
 However, with time complexity $O(n^3)$ and storage complexity $O(n^2)$, naive GP methods quickly become intractable for large datasets.
 This has led to a large range of approximate inference methods, such as those based on sparse approximations to covariance or precision matrices \citep{furrer+gn06, lindgren+rl11}, low rank approximations \citep{cressie+sz22} or nearest neighbour approximations \citep{vecchia98, datta2016, katzfuss+g21}.

-Given the difficulty of GP computations, it's of interest to explore scalable methods for large spatial datasets using neural networks (NNs) and to enhance their ability to quantify uncertainty.
-A state-of-the-art method for making spatial predictions using Graph Neural Networks (GNNs) is the Positional Encoder Graph Neural Network (PE-GNN) of \cite{klemmer2023}.
-Our contribution is to make three key modifications to the PE-GNN architecture to enhance its ability to make accurate spatial predictions and to quantify uncertainty.
+Given the difficulty of GP computations, it is of interest to explore scalable methods for large spatial datasets using neural networks (NNs) and to enhance their ability to quantify uncertainty.
+A prominent method for making spatial predictions using Graph Neural Networks (GNNs) is the Positional Encoder Graph Neural Network (PE-GNN) of \cite{klemmer2023}.
+Our contribution is to make key modifications to the PE-GNN architecture to enhance its ability to make accurate spatial predictions and to quantify uncertainty.
 These modifications will be explained further below.